canopy-js/canopy-js/README.md

 Inside the class we put books.
 Yet it is not so in the mind.
 Here is a claim and beside it rebuttal.
-There is a point and besides it its proof.
+There is a point and besides it is proof.
 In the mind, there are no labels.
 The book is also a bookshelf.
-The data itself is the class.
+The data itself is a class.
 Information is put in a place.
 Then becomes a place for more information.
 We use speech to navigate speech.
-So organize explanation with itself.
+So organize prose with itself.

 #### 6. References are intended to import, not redirect